jingweikang/seating/README.md

 The student networking dinner that this program was written for features multiple rotations in which students are seated at a table with company representatives from a given company.
 A student may not sit with the same company on subsequent rotations.
 Students submit preference lists, which are processed on a first-come-first-serve basis.
+Ideally, students are satisfied with the companies they are seated with and companies are satisfied with the number of students they interact with.

 ## Prerequisites
 1. Obtain a preference list from each student.
 Every available company should be on each preference list.